ibm-cloud-docs/containers/cs_clusters_planning.md

 <img src="images/cs_clusters_hardware.png" width="700" alt="Hardware options for worker nodes in a standard cluster" style="width:700px; border-style: none"/>

 If you want more than one flavor of worker node, you must create a worker pool for each flavor.
+You cannot resize existing worker nodes to have different resources such as CPU or memory.
 When you create a free cluster, your worker node is automatically provisioned as a virtual, shared node in the IBM Cloud infrastructure (SoftLayer) account.
 In standard clusters, you can choose the type of machine that works best for your workload.
 As you plan, consider the [worker node resource reserves](#resource_limit_node) on the total CPU and memory capacity.

 You can deploy clusters by using the [console UI](cs_clusters.html#clusters_ui) or the [CLI](cs_clusters.html#clusters_cli).